r2devops/hub/docs/concept.md

 projects.

 !!! info
-    Currently, the hub is focused to provides only **Gitlab 🦊** jobs.
+    Currently, the hub is focused to provide only **Gitlab 🦊** jobs.
 We plan to support more CI/CD platforms in the future.

 Each jobs of the hub can be used independently to create fully **customized pipelines.**